AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

   </tr>
   <tr>
    <td role="rowheader">ID</td>
-   <td>Enter or map the unique Microsoft Dynamics 365 ID of the record that you want the module to read.</td>
+   <td>Enter or map the unique [!DNL Microsoft Dynamics] 365 ID of the record that you want the module to read.</td>
   </tr>
  </tbody>
 </table>